chickenspaceprogram/ctty/README.md

 A simple cross-platform terminal graphics library, written in C.

+To use this, simply copy the files in src/ into your current project.
+Ensure that they're all in the same directory.
+You can omit any of them that you won't use, with the exception that `screen.h` and `keyselect.h` require `keypress.h`, and all the `.h` files require their corresponding `.c` files.

-This project provides preprocessor macros that make dealing with terminal graphics across different platforms less painful.
+This project provides functions and preprocessor macros that make dealing with terminal graphics across different platforms less painful.
 It's not all-inclusive, and there's definitely things I haven't added.
-However, I'm mostly fine with that since half the purpose of this library was to facilitate code reuse when completing programming assignments for a CS course I'm taking.
+However, half the purpose of this library was to facilitate code reuse when completing programming assignments for a CS course I'm taking.

-Please excuse the commenting scheme, the professor for this class requires what I'd personally deem an excessive amount of comments.

 `escape-codes.h` : Provides macros for some common ANSI escape codes